Sawarijamgaonkar/Next_Gen_Dev/movie genre classification/Readme.md

 Data preprocessing steps include:
 1. Stop words removal
-2. Lemmatization/Stemming
+2. Lemmatization i.e spliting words into ins similar root words
-3. Vectorization using TF-IDF
+3. Vectorization using TF-IDF used to give numeric values to words based on their similarity
-## Models Utilized
+## Model Utilized
-1. Logistic Regression
-2. Random Forest Regressor
-3. LinearSVC
-4. Multinomial Naive Bayes
+Linear SVC
 ## Libraries Used

 1. numpy: For efficient numerical operations